wp-plugins/documentcloud/readme.txt

 == Description ==

 [DocumentCloud](https://www.documentcloud.org/) is a service that allows journalists to analyze, annotate and publish documents, hosted by Investigative Reporters & Editors.
-Initial development of this plugin supported by [NPR](http://www.npr.org) as part of [StateImpact](http://stateimpact.npr.org) project.
+Initial development of this plugin supported by [NPR](http://www.npr.org) as part of the [StateImpact](http://stateimpact.npr.org) project.

 This plugin allows you to embed DocumentCloud resources using either the raw URL on its own line: